 Your swollen legs will love any non-starchy solution, but they may be best off if you bring delicious non-starchy meals into your kitchen permanently.
 Refer to 69 Pleasures for guidance.
 This super-simple cookbook will give you 69 non-starchy mouth-watering recipes.

 Every time you eat salty foods you will get thirsty and your body will ask for water.
 The more water inside you, the bigger the potential for swollen legs.
 As I mentioned at the beginning it will take a few days to get rid of that water, so if you do not want to have swollen legs you will need to also remove salty foods at least two days before your party.

 Extra salt in your diet does not really come from the salt shaker, but from processed foods.
 Here is a short list of the most salted foods: bacon, ready-made soups, cold cuts, kielbasa, cottage cheese, cheddar cheese, canned meals, take out foods, and condiments.

 Daily recommended intake for sodium is 1,500mg/day.
 If you get more than that the body will hold extra water.
 Half a cup of cottage cheese has 500mg of sodium, Pizza Hut Personal Pan pepperoni pizza 1,500mg, 2 slices of bacon 750mg, and 1 tbsp of Creole mustard has 500mg.
 Be on the lookout as sodium easily adds up, and with it the water in your legs.

-Ok, here are water purging quickies
+Ok, here are water purging quickies for swollen legs

 Now you are ready to put on that dress, party without swollen legs and feel light on your feet.
 And if you like this state of lightness enough you may tell your friends that you have a party every day, so you can have an excuse to eat better and look gorgeous every day.